Code Of Ethics

 A. Members will not make disparaging public remarks about any other member, either verbally or in their print or electronic communications.

 B. In dealings with the public, including paid or unpaid advertising, members represent themselves honestly, avoiding misrepresentation of what they say or refrain from saying.
 They claim special competencies only if such competencies are demonstrable.
 Members do not contribute to heightening anxiety surrounding admission.

-C. Members are familiar with and strictly adhere to the NTPA Logo Usage Guidelines, found on the NTPA website at: LINK.
+C. Members are familiar with and strictly adhere to the NTPA Logo Usage Guidelines.

 OBSERVANCE AND ACTIONS